-Guidelines for Senior Early Dismissal
+Guidelines for Senior Late Arrival

-- 1. Only seniors, by credit standing, will be considered for Early Dismissal or Late Arrival. - A student must carry and be passing a minimum of five (5) full credits during the semester requesting Early Dismissal or Late Arrival.
-Only one period a day will be permitted for Late Arrival or Early Dismissal (either 1st or 9th period.) - 3.
-A student must be on schedule for graduation; all required State tests must be completed with passing scores, required courses must be complete or scheduled, and accumulated and scheduled credits must be sufficient. - 4.
+- 1. Only seniors, by credit standing, will be considered for Late Arrival. - 2.
+A student must carry and be passing a minimum of five (5) full credits during the semester requesting Late Arrival.
+Only one period a day will be permitted for Late Arrival. - A student must be on schedule for graduation; all required State tests must be completed with passing scores, required courses must be complete or scheduled, and accumulated and scheduled credits must be sufficient. - 4.
 A student must maintain acceptable attendance.
-After five (5) unexcused absences, Late Arrival or Early Dismissal may be revoked. - 5.
-A student must maintain an acceptable behavior record.
-The Principal may revoke Late Arrival or Early Dismissal at any time for any infraction of the Serious Misconduct Code or repeated violations of the Minor Misconduct Code. - 6.
-A student authorized for Early Dismissal or Late Arrival may not be on school grounds during those release times unless participating in an extra-curricular activity or with prior approval of the Principal. - 7.
+After five (5) unexcused absences, Late Arrival may be revoked. - A student must maintain an acceptable behavior record.
+The Principal may revoke Late Arrival at any time for any infraction of the Serious Misconduct Code or repeated violations of the Minor Misconduct Code. - 6.
+A student authorized for Late Arrival may not be on school grounds during those release times unless participating in an extra-curricular activity or with prior approval of the Principal. - 7.
 A student authorized for Late Arrival must sign in at the Main Office when he or she arrives to school.
-A student on Late Arrival who is going to be absent, must have a parent call the attendance prior to the scheduled arrival time. - A student authorized for Late Arrival or Early Dismissal bears the responsibility for attending scheduled classes as scheduled, including on days with adjusted bell schedules.
+A student on Late Arrival who is going to be absent, must have a parent call the attendance office prior to the scheduled arrival time. - A student authorized for Late Arrival bears the responsibility for attending scheduled classes as scheduled, including on days with adjusted bell schedules.
 School takes priority over work schedules. - 9.
-In order to request Late Arrival or Early Dismissal a student must complete and return the application.
+In order to request Late Arrival a student must complete and return the application.
 The school master schedule ultimately dictates when classes are scheduled and a student must take required courses when they are available.
-The master schedule has priority over Late Arrival or Early Dismissal.
-The Principal must approve every request for Late Arrival or Early Dismissal.
+The master schedule has priority over Late Arrival.
+The Principal must approve every request for Late Arrival.
 The Athletic Director must also approve any request made by a Student Athlete. - 10.
-If a student is removed from Late Arrival or Early Dismissal, if space permits and at the Principal's discretion, a class will be scheduled (not a study hall).
+If a student is removed from Late Arrival, if space permits and at the Principal's discretion, a class will be scheduled (not a study hall). - 11.
+Students must have a 3.0 cumulative GPA to be eligible for Late Arrival.